 Hulk Is An Easier Character To Keep Around Than Captain America Or Iron Man

 By contrast, we've barely scratched the surface of Hulk's potential in the movies.
 Between all the various threats to the planet, Bruce's romance with Black Widow has been sidelined to the point of near non-existence, with the two sharing little more than a greeting in Avengers: Infinity War.
 Admittedly that particular subplot has had a lukewarm reception from fans, but that's mainly because it's been given so little room.
 Sure, Black Widow was killed off in Endgame, but she's returning for a solo movie in Phase 4 and it wouldn't be at all surprising if Marvel found a way to bring her back to life.

 On a practical level, Hulk is also easy to keep around because whenever the "Big Guy" is in play, the character is entirely CGI.
 "The Hulk" - as he usually appears on posters and in trailers - is most recognizable in his transformed state.
-The role has already been react once, and if Ruffalo ever does decide that he's sick of playing the role, Marvel could quite feasibly recast the character again.
+The role has already been recast once, and if Ruffalo ever does decide that he's sick of playing the role, Marvel could quite feasibly recast the character again.

 There are countless great Hulk comic arcs that many fans would love to see, but we have to keep in mind the fact that Marvel Studios is extremely unlikely to make a Hulk solo movie.
 The character's Planet Hulk arc was partly incorporated into Thor: Ragnarok, but was necessarily stripped down to the point that the only plot elements included were Hulk hitting a wormhole and crashing on Sakaar, and Hulk taking up a new life as a gladiator.

-Just as Hulk was a supporting character in Ragnarok, his future in the MCU after Avengers 4 will most likely consist of ensemble movies and providing back-up in other characters' solo movies.
+Just as Hulk was a supporting character in Ragnarok, his future in the MCU after Avengers: Endgame will most likely consist of ensemble movies and providing back-up in other characters' solo movies.
 With that in mind, the most obvious place for Hulk to crop up next would be in the planned Black Widow solo movie, as a love interest/backup for Natasha Romanoff - but if the rumors of Black Widow being a prequel movie prove accurate, the continuation of Bruce and Natasha's romance could be foiled again.

 Interestingly, Hulk has now joined Thor in straddling the barrier between the cosmic and Earth-based worlds of the MCU.
 As a scientist, Bruce may well have gotten a taste for interstellar travel, and as such could crop up in cosmic stories like Guardians of the Galaxy 3 or even a sequel to Captain Marvel.
 Or, assuming all goes smoothly with Disney's acquisition of Fox, Hulk could help to usher in the Fantastic Four whenever they get their first MCU movie.
 The strength of the MCU's Hulk is that, because he's been established as an ensemble character, he can jump from franchise to franchise without it feeling unnatural - and fans can get a real kick out of say, Bruce hanging out with the Guardians, or Hulk getting into a brawl with The Thing.